pnp/PnP-PowerShell/Documentation/readme.md

 Cmdlet|Description
 :-----|:----------
-**[Get&#8209;SPOAuthenticationRealm](GetSPOAuthenticationRealm.md)** |Gets the authentication realm for the current web **[Get&#8209;SPOAzureADManifestKeyCredentials](GetSPOAzureADManifestKeyCredentials.md)** |Creates the JSON snippet that is required for the manifest json file for Azure WebApplication / WebAPI apps
+**[Get&#8209;SPOAuthenticationRealm](GetSPOAuthenticationRealm.md)** |Gets the authentication realm for the current web **[Get&#8209;SPOAzureADManifestKeyCredentials](GetSPOAzureADManifestKeyCredentials.md)** |Creates the JSON snippet that is required for the manifest JSON file for Azure WebApplication / WebAPI apps
 **[Get&#8209;SPOContext](GetSPOContext.md)** |Returns a Client Side Object Model context **[Set&#8209;SPOContext](SetSPOContext.md)** |Sets the Client Context to use by the cmdlets **[Get&#8209;SPOHealthScore](GetSPOHealthScore.md)** |Retrieves the current health score value of the server